ballerina-platform/ballerina-dev-website/learn/quick-tour.md

 Having said that, let's see how you can use a Ballerina client to invoke the Hello World service.

 First, you need to create the client with the relevant endpoint URL as follows.
-We will use a Ballerina program with a 'main' function, which will perform the invocation.
+We will use a Ballerina program with a `main` function, which will perform the invocation.

 > **Note**: returning `error?` allows you to use the `check` keyword to avoid handling errors explicitly.
 This is only done to keep the code simple.
 However, in real production code, you may have to handle those errors explicitly.